 - 8. As chief executive, the Vice-Chancellor exercises considerable influence upon the development of institutional strategy, the identification and planning of new developments, and shaping of the institutional ethos.
-The other members of the University Executive Team and members of the University Leadership Team all contribute in various ways to these aspects of the work, but the ultimate responsibility for what is done rests with the University Board. - 9.
-The institution maintains a register of interests of members of the University Board and University Leadership Team which may be consulted by arrangement with the Clerk.
-A hospitality register is also maintained in accordance with anti-bribery legislation. - 10.
+The other members of the University Executive Team and members of the University Leadership Team all contribute in various ways to these aspects of the work, but the ultimate responsibility for what is done rests with the University Board. - The institution maintains a register of interests of members of the University Board and University Leadership Team which is published on the University's website annually.
+A hospitality register is also maintained in accordance with antibribery legislation. - 10.
 In accordance with the articles of government the Board has appointed a Clerk to the University Board.
 The Clerk provides independent advice on matters of governance to all members of the University Board.